hjohns/eric/src/content/sections/support.md

 ---
-title: "Support"
+title: "Keep in touch"
-intro: "Register your interest, share a lead, or get in touch about distribution and funding."
+intro: "If you would like to be kept informed about the book or to contact the auther, please register your interest below."
 ---

-## Get Involved

-We’re building partnerships to place the book in PNG schools, universities and libraries.
-If you’d like to invest, help with distribution, or simply stay informed, please add your details below.

 > Privacy note: Your details are used only for project updates and will not be shared.